 - Community expenses – if you are in a community of owners.

 2) For how many years can I apply for a loan?
 How about interest?
-Is the floating rate or fixed rate?
+Is it a floating or fixed rate?

 It depends on the applicant’s age.
 The maximum age to complete the mortgage is usually 65 years old.

-The mortgage can be of fixed rate interest, variable rate interest or mixed.
-In the first case it could be between 2,5% and 3.5%, depending on the years and the client.
+The mortgage can be of fixed, variable or mixed interest rate.
+In the first case it could be between 2,5% and 3.5%, depending on the term and the client.
 In the second case it could be EURIBOR + 3-4 %.

 Nowadays the banks are offering the first 10 years fixed and the rest variable.